 - Heart disease

 Finding relaxing activities you can do from anywhere in the world can help to reduce stress and keep you healthy.
-These activities are different for everyone depending on what helps you to feel relaxed, but some effective options include things like yoga, going to see a concert, hiking, or running out in nature.
+These activities are different for everyone depending on what helps you to feel relaxed.
+Still, some effective options include yoga, going to see a concert, hiking, or running out in nature.

 Exercise has many benefits for both your physical and mental health.
 Let’s touch more on what staying active can do for you.